 4. Remember you never give up.

-5. Competition makes you sharp.
+5. Win when you lose: Competition makes you sharp.

 6. Once you’ve lost, you have greater compassion – because you know how it feels.